dc713/dc713-website/README.md

 ### Continuous Integration

 We use [Travis CI](https://www.travis-ci.org) for our continuous integration server.
 It will build, run applicable tests, and automagically deploy from the `master` branch.
+Woo!